ssoulier/forceteki/README.md

 # Forceteki
-Proof-of-concept for web based implementation of Star Wars Unlimited TCG.
-Very WIP.
+Implementation of the Star Wars Unlimited game rules, based on the [Ringteki](https://github.com/ringteki/ringteki) architecture.

 ## Contributing
-For details on how to get started adding cards, see the [contributor's guide](./docs/implementing-cards.md).
+For details on how to get started adding cards, see the [wiki](https://github.com/SWU-Karabast/forceteki/wiki).

 ## Development Quickstart
 Follow these instructions to get to the point of being able to run the [unit tests](./test/server/) locally.